toranjungshahi/Computer-Vision---Classification-and-Detection-of-Penguins-Turtles/README.md

 ## Frontend
-- The frontend is build using Faster RCNN and Yolo v5 with pretrained state in the frontendModel folder.
+1. The frontend is build using Faster RCNN and Yolov5 with pretrained state in the frontendModel folder.
 User can use their own pretrained state.
 In order to change the weight, the following will need to be done.
-1. Change the state in frontendModel folder, make sure the name remain FasterRCNN.pth for faster R-CNN or Yolov5_best.pt for Yolo v5
+2. Change the state in frontendModel folder, make sure the name remain FasterRCNN.pth for faster R-CNN or Yolov5_best.pt for Yolo v5
-2. Change the function detect_and_label_image_Faster_rcnn/detect_and_label_image_Yolov5 in UseFasterRCNN.py or UseYolov5 according to the model you used.
+3. Change the function detect_and_label_image_Faster_rcnn/detect_and_label_image_Yolov5 in UseFasterRCNN.py or UseYolov5 according to the model you used.